Virtuoel/Pehkui/README.md

 <summary>Show/Hide Fix on Older ForgeGradle (4 and below)</summary><table width=100%><td>

-If you're using Forge with ForgeGradle 4 or older, make sure refmap remapping is enabled in your `build.gradle`'s run configuration blocks.
+If you're using Forge with ForgeGradle 4 or older, make sure refmap remapping is enabled in your `build.gradle`'s run</br>configuration blocks.

 Make sure the following lines are present in the `client {}`, `server {}`, and `data {}` run configuration blocks.